afrank84/frankndok/blog/2025/2025-03-31-monthly_report.md

 ##### 2025-03-19 (Thu)
 We woke up and washed some laundry from the day before with my scrubba (laundry wetbag we carry) and hung all the clothing before everyone was up.
-Updated some work on my laptop, and then had breakfast together with the Wards and then divided an counquered by sexes.
-The men climbed up the side ofthe moutain to fix the well.
-Which is a rock that leaks water on the mountain and is collected via a hose which brings in the main source of water.
-The men then went to the grocery store to pick up coffee and exchange some curenncy.
-The women went to the local farmers market to pick up fresh fruits and vegtables, and then we would team up at the local butchers.
+Updated some work on my laptop, and then had breakfast together with the Wards and then divided and counquered by sexes.
+The men climbed up the side of the mountain to fix the well.
+That is a rock that leaks water on the mountain and is collected via a hose, which brings in the main source of water.
+The men then went to the grocery store to pick up coffee and exchange some currency.
+The women went to the local farmers' market to pick up fresh fruits and vegetables, and then we would team up at the local butchers.

-Once at the butchers we it was all Porteguese again.
-The butchers thought it was funny that we spoke broken Porteguese and we began talking about meat, where we are from, Christ, and current politics.
+Once at the butchers, it was all Portuguese again.
+The butchers thought it was funny that we spoke broken Portuguese and we began talking about meat, where we are from, Christ, and current politics.
 I learn roughly about 4 to 5 new words per conversation.
 As I will have to ask about certain words during the conversation, to continue and progress.

-From there I (Frank) was given the keys to drive back from the city to the house out in the country.
+From there, I (Frank) was given the keys to drive back from the city to the house out in the country.
 Which is an experience by itself.
-I have learned that stop signs are ignored at best, all double yellow lines mean pass if no one is looking, and cutting in between people for no apperent reason is a way of life.
+I have learned that stop signs are ignored at best, all double yellow lines mean pass if no one is looking, and cutting in between people for no apparent reason is a way of life.

-Most the evening was spent helping Jim with computer stuff while the women prepared the food for that evening.
-There was a lot fellowship and talking.
+Most of the evening was spent helping Jim with computer stuff while the women prepared the food for that evening.
+There was a lot of fellowship and talking.